Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Preliminaries on mixing time

 Now multiplying both sides by $\pi(x)$, we get

 This proves the first part.

-The last two identities are nothing but a restatement of the fact that the matrix $Q(x,y) := \pi(x) P(x,y)$ is doubly stochastic, i.e., each row and column sums to $1$.
+The last two identities are nothing but a restatement of the fact that the matrix $\Pi(x,y):= \pi(x) P(x,y) /\pi(y)$ is doubly stochastic; that is, each row and column sums to $1$.
 Here is a formal proof.
-Since $\{f_j\}$ forms a basis, We can decompose the function $z \mapsto 1_x(z)$ in it:
+Since $\{f_j\}$ forms a basis, we can decompose the function $z \mapsto 1_x(z)$ in it,

 where the coefficients $c_j$ are given by